codeVortex/DrawPanel/README.md

 updated to accommodate this requirement.

 Also extended controls for the canvas are going to be implemented.
-For the time being the shapes' properties are randomized on each click, but with the aid of the new controls they will be customizable.
+For the time being the shapes' properties are randomized on each click, but with the aid of the new controls they will be fully customizable.